Workflows

 }

 amountToRefundis in dollars, not cents.
 Partial refunds are supported.
-Double-refunds are blocked at the platform level.
+Full refunds are de-duplicated by order ID at the platform level; partial refunds are not — always send anidempotencyKeywith partial refunds.

 refundMessageis optional.